 Updates and news.
 E.g. what's new on the intranet, performance updates, IT and systems updates etc.

-The newsletter can also feature a regular message from the CEO and/or leadership team.
-This means that employees don't have to visit his or her intranet page or blog separately (but they might click through to it from a link in the newsletter article).
+Regular message from the CEO.
+This means that employees don't have to visit his or her intranet page or blog separately.

 Even bad news can be appropriate for a staff newsletter.
-There is little point hiding or sugar coating bad news as it damages the credibility of an organization and can create fear and insecurity for employees.
-Sometimes bad news, when spoken about honestly and openly in a newsletter article can compel staff to get behind and support an organization.
+When spoken about honestly and openly in a newsletter article can compel staff to get behind and support an organization.

 Summary of key internal staff vacancies